PoisotLab/ms_network_prediction/manuscript.md

 @Gravel2019BriElt]; these are not unlike stacked species distribution models, which are individually fit, but collectively outperformed by joint models or rule-based models [@Zurell2020TesSpe].
-By relying on adequate testing of model performance of biases (*i.e.* optimizing not only accuracy, but paying attention to measures like false discovery and false omission rates), and developing models around a feedback loop between network and interaction prediction, it is likely that the quality of the predicted networks will be
+By relying on adequate testing of model performance of biases (*i.e.* optimising not only accuracy, but paying attention to measures like false discovery and false omission rates), and developing models around a feedback loop between network and interaction prediction, it is likely that the quality of the predicted networks will be